Neural Mixed Effects for Nonlinear Personalized Predictions: Experimental Setup

 \textbf{Imdb~\cite{imdb}, News~\cite{news}, Spotify~\cite{tidytuesday}:} These are three public datasets used by previous NN-LME work~\cite{simchoni2022integrating}.
 We follow their experimental protocol and use the same features and labels.
 Instead of people being the grouping variable on these datasets, we have genres on Imdb and Spotify and outlets on the News datasets as a grouping variable, i.e., we learn genre-specific and outlet-specific parameters.
 Following previous work, we report the root mean squared error (RMSE) for these three datasets.
 For easier comparison across the three datasets, we normalize the RMSE by the standard deviation of the ground truth labels on the test set (NRMSE).

-\textbf{IEMOCAP~\cite{busso2008iemocap}:} The IEMOCAP dataset~\cite{busso2008iemocap} consists of improvised dyadic interactions.
-These interactions are from five pairs of people, a total of ten people.
+\textbf{IEMOCAP~\cite{busso2008iemocap}:} The IEMOCAP dataset~\cite{busso2008iemocap} consists of dyadic interactions of five pairs of people, a total of ten people.
 Each pair is asked to improvise a set of emotionally charged interactions spontaneously.
-We separately predict arousal and valence ratings for each person on short utterances using features extracted by previous work~\cite{wortwein-etal-2022-beyond}.
+We separately predict arousal and valence ratings for each person on short utterances using features extracted by previous work~\cite{wortwein-etal-2022-beyond}, which includes statistics aggregated at the utterance-level of OpenFace 2.0~\cite{baltrusaitis2018openface}, openSMILE's eGeMaPs~\cite{egemaps}, and RoBERTa~\cite{liu2020roberta}.
 As is common for IEMOCAP, we use the concordance correlation coefficient (CCC)~\cite{lawrence1989concordance} as the evaluation metrics.

-\textbf{MAPS~\cite{maps}}: Mobile Assessment for the Prediction of Suicide (MAPS) is a longitudinal dataset of smartphone data of adolescents with daily mood self-assessments on a scale from 1 to 100~\cite{maps}.
+\textbf{MAPS~\cite{maps}}: Mobile Assessment for the Prediction of Suicide (MAPS) is a longitudinal dataset of smartphone data of adolescents with daily mood self-assessments~\cite{maps}.
 We predict the daily mood self-assessments using their phone activity from the past 24h.
 Inspired by previous phone-based mood prediction work~\cite{pratap2019accuracy,jacobson2020passive,liang-etal-2021-learning,auerbach2022geolocation}, we extracted the following features: LIWC dimensions~\cite{pennebaker2015development} and sentiment from Vader~\cite{hutto2014vader} of the typed text, the number of words, total time typing, the mean and variance of the typing speed, the weekday, the number of visited places based on GPS data as well as distance traveled and the average walking speed.
 The evaluation metric is Pearson's correlation coefficient $r$, which is well suited for evaluating how much of the mood variation we can predict.